world-direct/keycloak-theme-world-direct/README.md

 ### Caveats

+* Keycloak/RHBK respects the operating system theme, so make sure to test dark and light mode of your theme
-For yet unknown reasons, the theme looks different when being run on RHBK vs. the locally run Keycloak instance: the `custom.css` served in production has only 88 lines (of the 99 lines expected), so there seems to be some optimization going on.
+* For yet unknown reasons, the theme looks different when being run on RHBK vs. the locally run Keycloak instance: the `custom.css` served in production has only 88 lines (of the 99 lines expected), so there seems to be some optimization going on.
 Note the increased padding of the `Sign in` button as well as on the social provider buttons.
 For the time being, we simply live with this issue which is tracked in [\#21](https://github.com/world-direct/keycloak-theme-world-direct/issues/21).

 ![rhbk_css_optimizations](img/rhbk_css_optimizations.png)